apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

     simpleObjectPojo = fs.getSimpleObjects().get(0);

+There's further discussion on this style of writing fixture scripts (with the input "setNumber" property and the output "simpleObjects" property) below.

 ## Writing Fixture Scripts ##

+We find it's helpful to distinguish:

+* scenario fixture scripts - coarse-grained, to accomplish a particular business goal (or set up a bunch of related data)
+* action fixture scripts - fine-grained, perform a single action on a domain object or service

+Scenario scripts can be called from the UI, making it easy to demonstrate new features, or for manual exploratory testing.
+These scenario scripts then call action scripts, with the action scripts as the atomic building blocks that do the actual work.

-All fixture scripts subclass the `FixtureScript` class (defined in the applib), providing an implementation of the `execute(ExecutionContext)` method:
+Both scenario scripts and action scripts are subclasses of the `FixtureScript` class (defined in the applib), with an implementation of the `execute(ExecutionContext)` method:

     public abstract class FixtureScript ... {
         @Programmatic